unveiler-io/developer-website/docs/react-native/getting-started.md

 The last step is to start using the `useLazyVerifiedLocation` hook.
 In the background this hook will collect GNSS data.
-Once enough data has been collected, the `submit` function will be populated, which when invoked will send recent GNSS data to the ClaimR API to verify the current location.
+Once enough data has been collected, the `submit` function will be populated, which when invoked will send recent GNSS data to the Unveiler API to verify the current location.
 After the location is verified, the results will be available in `claim` and also encoded as a JWT in `jwt`.

 ```tsx